jx-shou/recognize-gestures-in-videos/README.md

 * We expect the shared network to extract features not only from the shape and motion cues but also from the *correspondence between the shape and motion cues*.

+## Binarized motion cue
+* It is given as extra pixel-level supervision for learning motion in the generation branch where the network predicts a possibility of moving for each pixel.
+* We expect networks can be sensitive with small motions by using it.